hyphacoop/distributed.press/_en/2022-10-05-distributed-press.markdown

 <p style="text-align:start"><strong>Check out <a href="https://compost.digital" rel="noopener" target="_blank" referrerpolicy="strict-origin-when-cross-origin">COMPOST</a>, a magazine about the digital commons, telling stories about people building the web as a shared resource.</strong> COMPOST is published to the World Wide Web and <a href="https://getdweb.net" rel="noopener" target="_blank" referrerpolicy="strict-origin-when-cross-origin">DWeb</a> using the <a href="https://github.com/hyphacoop/api.distributed.press" rel="noopener" target="_blank" referrerpolicy="strict-origin-when-cross-origin">Distributed Press API</a>.</p>
 <figure><img src="public/ey2bg0gcc2l6q955r3fjjkpmivtp/2021-03-06-one-brave-ipns.png" class="img-fluid" controls="false"></figure>
 <p style="text-align:start"><em>COMPOST magazine viewed over IPFS on the Brave Browser.</em></p>
-<h2 style="text-align:start" id="our-vision">Our Vision</h2>
+<h2 style="text-align:start" id="our-vision"><strong>Our Vision</strong></h2>
 <p style="text-align:start">We are building the <em>Distributed Press</em> — a beginner friendly, open-source publishing tool for the distributed web.
 Aiming to empower authors, <em>Distributed Press</em> utilizes peer-to-peer and decentralized protocols to amplify free expression worldwide, while exposing sources of misinformation.</p>
-<p style="text-align:start">We all have a sense of the wide-ranging and complex issues facing publishing today: political censorship, disinformation, walled gardens, and the decline of independent media.
+<p style="text-align:start">We all have a sense of the wide-ranging and <strong>complex issues</strong> facing publishing today: <strong>political censorship, disinformation, walled gardens, and the decline of independent media</strong>.
 Yet the solutions to these challenges remain unclear.
-Working with authors, audiences, and distributed web communities, we hope to co-develop new tools, in order to make publishing fair, democratic, and dignified for all.</p>
+Working with authors, audiences, and distributed web communities, <strong>we hope to co-develop new tools, in order to make publishing fair, democratic, and dignified for all</strong>.</p>
 <p style="text-align:start">Our approach is to engage and learn from broader communities who actively research the issues outlined above, and those that practice alternative publishing models.
 With them, we wish to investigate if and how the decentralized web can better serve the publishing ecosystem.</p>
 <p style="text-align:start"></p>
-<h2 style="text-align:start" id="publish-to-the-dweb!">Publish to the DWeb!</h2>
+<h2 style="text-align:start" id="publish-to-the-dweb!"><strong>Publish to the DWeb!</strong></h2>
 <h4 style="text-align:start" id="github-publishing">GitHub Publishing</h4>
 <p style="text-align:start">You can add Distributed.Press to your existing <a href="https://docs.github.com/en/actions" rel="noopener" target="_blank" referrerpolicy="strict-origin-when-cross-origin">GitHub Actions</a> publishing flow.
 This works well if you’re already publishing a static website in a continuous integration to HTTP or even if you’ve been publishing to a single protocol like IPFS.
 In order to “DWeb-ify” your site, you just need a Distributed.Press instance and to take an <a href="https://github.com/marketplace/actions/publish-to-distributed-press" rel="noopener" target="_blank" referrerpolicy="strict-origin-when-cross-origin">extra step</a> to upload your static site folder over HTTPS.</p>
 <p style="text-align:start">You can find more detailed documentation on <a href="https://docs.distributed.press" rel="noopener" target="_blank" referrerpolicy="strict-origin-when-cross-origin">our new docs website</a>.</p>